Marguerite Daisy LaRita Rose boasts over six months of colour with rosy pink petals surrounding a large central disc.

 Marguerite Daisies were hugely popular few years ago, before falling out of fashion, but with their long flowering period and easy care practical disposition, combined with new breeding in a wider variety of colours, shapes and sizes, they are making a long overdue come back.

 Plant Marguerite Daisies in moderately fertile to humus rich soil.
-Plant where they will receive at least six hours of sun a day.
-It is a good idea to protect your young plants from frost.
+Place where they will receive at least six hours of sun a day.
+It is a good idea to protect your young plants from harsh frosts.

 Marguerite Daisies are well suited to coastal areas, sunny beds and borders as well as large containers.
 They are both salt and wind tolerant.